Maayk/NwBoard/README.md

 ### How to Use

 1.  **Accessing the Application:**
     *   Open the NW Board Manager in your web browser.
-The application is typically hosted on GitHub Pages.
+The application is typically hosted on GitHub Pages (https://maayk.github.io/NwBoard/).
 2.  **Creating a Board:**
     *   Click on the "+" tab or a designated "Create Board" button.
     *   Enter a name for your new board.